 For such a seemingly simple component, the guitar cable - also generically known as an instrument cable, or a 1/4” cable - is one of the most discussed, dissected, and often criticized components of a guitar rig.
 Want to start an argument amongst guitarists?
 Go to any music gear forum and start a discussion about guitar cables.

-We’re excited to publish this article simply because we’re eager to help you (and ourselves) find the best guitar cable for your budget and needs.
-There is a lot of confusion when it comes to cables in general and understanding what to look for, what to spend, and what models to consider can be rather overwhelming, especially to the beginner or intermediate guitarists.
+In this article, we’re excited to help you (and ourselves) find the best guitar cable for your budget and needs.
+There is a lot of confusion when it comes to cables and understanding what to look for, how much to spend, and what models to consider can be rather overwhelming, especially to the beginner or intermediate guitarists.
 Even those of us that have been playing guitar for a long time can’t help but be a bit “guitar-cable-curious” about what else is out there.